Motoki-Higa/goose-frontend/README.md

 An SNS like app for bike lovers.
 *This repo is only for the frontend

+## Live on Netlify

+Hey there!
+Thanks for visiting my app "Goose".
+This app is open to public, so you can signup and look around the app.

+__NOTE:__
+As this app is still in the development process, the front-end (react) and the back-end (express) are hosted on the free services such as Netlify and Heroku, so you might get slower server response for loading pages and posting stuff.
+Also, __you might get the signup confirmation email in your trash box__, as it will be sent by gmail (motonx.dev), so please look around if you can't find it in your inbox.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.